-The Closing Attorney must submit the following closing documents within five (5) business days of the closing to Renee Hebacker, Contract & Compliance Analyst:
+The closing attorney's office must submit the following closing documents within five (5) business days of the closing to the NCHFA staff person listed in the Supplemental Closing Instructions:

 - 1. Original Promissory Note - 2.
 Recorded Deed of Trust (original or copy) - 3.
-Recorded Declaration of Restrictive Covenants (original or copy) - 4.
-Recorded Request for Notice(s) (original or copy) (originals to be completed, executed, and recorded by closing attorney's firm) - 5.
+Recorded Declaration of Restrictive Covenants (original or copy) - Recorded Request for Notice(s) (original or copy) (originals to be completed, executed, and recorded by closing attorney's firm) - 5.
 Original Borrower's Affidavit - 6.
 Copy of Executed Loan Closing Disclosure for the 1st Mortgage - 7.
 NCHFA CPLP HUD-1 - 8.
-Signed W-9 for all Borrower(s) - 9.
-Supplemental Closing Instructions executed by closing attorney
+Signed W-9 for all Borrower(s) - Supplemental Closing Instructions executed by closing attorney